robinterry-github/fencing_scoring_box_mk1/README.md

 - The box has three main operating modes - sparring, bout and stopwatch.

-- The power supply connector is a 5V USB type A, which allows the box to be powered from a standard USB charger or a USB battery pack.
+- The power supply connector on the box is a 5V USB type B, which allows the box to be powered from a standard USB charger or a USB battery pack.

 - More details, including the full circuit diagram, are in the Word document which is found in the 'docs' directory.